- No need to relocate – you need only travel to AGTS three (3) times per year (February, June and October) for one-week modules.

 No, it is not a requirement.

 The Doctor of Ministry is a substantial degree based on an education model quite distinct from the Ph.D. because the purposes of the two programs are very different.
 Ph.D. programs prepare students for a career in an academic specialty.
 D.Min. participants are full-time, vocational ministers seeking to enhance their competence to serve the Church and the world.
-They enter the program only after taking at least 72 hours of graduate study which, when added to 30 hours of doctoral work, makes the academic achievement represented by the DMin comparable to the coursework required for a Ph.D. degree.
+They enter the program only after taking graduate study which, when added to 30 hours of doctoral work, makes the academic achievement represented by the DMin comparable to the coursework required for a Ph.D. degree.
 Doctor of Ministry projects normally are shorter than Ph.D. dissertations because of their practical focus and their action research paradigm.